The movement against Child sexual abuse starts with a single word

 Over a three year period, CPCM stakeholders identified strengths and weaknesses in South Dakota’s response to child sexual assault and maltreatment.
 Stakeholders formulated a 10-year strategic plan to address those findings, including the investment in a prevention program targeting child sexual abuse, choosing the Enough Abuse campaign after researching national and international programs.
 The Enough Abuse campaign was chosen based on the program evaluation results, comprehensive modules targeting adults, teenagers, and children, and programmatic support from the national office.

-Enough Abuse South Dakota is made possible by funding through South Dakota Department of Social Services and South Dakota Department of Health.
+Enough Abuse South Dakota is made possible by funding through South Dakota Department of Social Services, South Dakota Department of Education and South Dakota Department of Health.

 Enough Abuse South Dakota is a partnership led by CPCM and Children’s Home Society of South Dakota and will pair with the Adverse Childhood Experiences (ACE) Interface and Resiliency program rolled out in South Dakota in the spring of 2018.
 The two statewide awareness campaigns will give victims a voice to immediately connect with appropriate services.